Managing AI hallucinations in your homelab

 • Version pinning.
 I pin model versions and track changelogs.
 If behaviour shifts, I roll back to a known-good model and run comparison tests.

 • Grounding with local data.
 I host a small retrieval layer: a vector index of my notes, runbooks and config snippets.
 The model can only answer from that index for sensitive queries.
-This reduces plausible-but-wrong answers because the model cites local facts.
+That cuts down on plausible-but-wrong answers because the model has local facts to work from.

 • Strict output format.
 I require JSON or fixed-key YAML.
-A small parser validates structure and types before anything is used.
-If parsing fails, the pipeline aborts.
+A small parser checks structure and types before anything is used.
+If parsing fails, the pipeline stops.

 • Preflight checks.
 For any generated script I run static analysis, linters and a dry-run in a container.
 The pipeline rejects anything that would change system state without an explicit manual approval step.

-These controls improve AI reliability by turning ambiguous natural language into verifiable, machine-checked artefacts.
-They do not eliminate hallucinations, but they make them visible and non-destructive.
+These controls improve reliability by turning ambiguous natural language into something I can check mechanically.
+They do not remove hallucinations, but they make them visible and non-destructive.

 Automating safe workflows and error handling